Were you told you do not qualify for legal aid?

 You have 15 days of getting your notice of cancellation to appeal to the area committee.
 An area committee is made up of lawyers and members of the community and is responsible for looking at legal aid decisions.

 To do this, send a letter to the legal aid office that is on your notice.
-You have to include:
+During the COVID‑19 pandemic, please call 1‑800‑668‑8258.
+A representative will take your information and send it to the area committee for you.
+You will need to provide:

 - your name